stellarwp/kadence-blocks/readme.txt

 * Update: Close mega menu when clicking outside of dropdown.
 * Fix: Issue with table of contents script dependency timing.
 * Fix: Border radius on thumbnail in advanced gallery.
+* Fix: Icon list border display when not no width is provided

 = 3.3.7 =
 Release Date: November 21st 2024